Single Person Child Carer Credit (SPCCC)

 Who is a qualifying child?

-You may claim the SPCCC if your child is any of the following:
+A qualifying child is any of the following:

-- born in the tax year that you are claiming for
+- Born in the tax year that you are claiming for.

-- under 18 years of age at the start of the tax year
+- Under 18 years of age at the start of the tax year.

-- over 18 years of age at the start of the tax year, but in full-time education.
+- Over 18 years of age at the start of the tax year, but in full-time education.
 If your child is over 18, a yearly claim must be made.

-What qualifies as full-time education?
+What is regarded as full-time education?

 Next: Primary and secondary claimants